This page was reviewed under our medical and editorial policy by

 Heavier body weight and higher body mass index are probable risk factors, and perhaps high blood pressure (hypertension).
 But no confirmed association with seromas following breast cancer surgery has been found regarding:

-Alert your care team if you’re experiencing any of these symptoms.
+Alert the care team if any of these symptoms occur.

 The fluid in persistent or large seromas may be removed with a hypodermic needle (in a procedure called aspiration), but the fluid may recur.
 Repeated aspirations raise the risk of infection.